 "Alternate Director" means a person appointed by a Director as his or her alternate under section 27.

-"Appendix 6" means Appendix 6 of the NZX Rules (as that Appendix may be amended from time to time) or any portion or provision of the NZX Rules which may at any time replace Appendix 6 as the provision which specifies the provisions of the NZX Rules required to be incorporated by reference in the constitutions of companies listed on NZX.

-"ASX" means Australian Stock Exchange Limited.

-"ASX Rules" means the Listing Rules of ASX and any other rules of ASX which are applicable while the Company is admitted to the Official List of ASX, each as amended or replaced from time to time, except to the extent of any express written waiver by ASX.

 "Board" means Directors who number not less than the required quorum acting together as the board of directors of the Company.

-"Class" means a class of Securities having identical rights, privileges, limitations and conditions, and includes or excludes Securities which NZX in its discretion deems to be, or not to be, of that class.
+"Class" means a class of Financial Products having identical rights, privileges, limitations and conditions, and includes or excludes Financial Products which NZX in its discretion deems to be, or not to be, of that class.

 "Company" means The Warehouse Group Limited.